-In October 2020, the City of Houston applied for Highway Safety Improvement Program (HSIP) funding from the Texas Department of Transportation (TXDOT) for the portion of the Cullen Park Path along Barker Cypress Road (Segment 1).
-Notification of the HSIP awards, which provide 90% of the funding, is expected in March 2021.
-If successful, this will provide most of the funding for the most expensive portion of the project.
+The City of Houston has applied for a Highway Safety Improvement Program (HSIP) grant from TXDOT for the portion of the Cullen Park Path along Barker Cypress (Segment 1).
+If granted, HSIP will provide 90% of the construction funding, and we expect the City of Houston will begin work on design and permitting in the third quarter of 2022.

 The mission of the Houston Parks Board is to create, improve, protect, and advocate for parks for all residents in the greater Houston area.
 Parks play a critical part in the health, happiness, and economy of our city.
 But more than that, they're alive with possibilities for connection, growth, activity, and the imagination.

 Since 1976, Houston Parks Board has invested over $258 million supporting over 250 parks and creating more than 14,000 acres of new parks and trails.
 By 2020, they expect to connect 150 miles of trails along Houston's major bayous to bring 1.5 million people within 1.5 miles of a greenway.

 Cullen Park is a City of Houston Park located within the Addicks Reservoir and a vital part of the One Creek West community.
 This 9,270 acre park is one of America’s largest urban parks with ball fields, soccer fields, pavilions, and the Alkek Velodrome.
 It has 7.9 miles of trails throughout but is not well connected to the communities to the South of I-10.